i000o/3-column-preview/README.md

 ## Feedback

 :pencil2: I received incredible feedback from a peer-learner on Frontend Mentor about my code in this project.
 While crediting the work I'd done, they'd also helped me uncover something I wasn't aware of that has served me very well since.
 I had neglected to make the most out of pseudoclasses.
-Instead, I tended to 'label' some elements with classes to target them in CSS.
+Instead, I tended to label some elements with classes to target them in CSS.
 But this piece of feedback reminded me of `:first-child`, `:nth-child()`...
 This is of course, so much easier and makes far better use of my CSS than before, so I'm happy to know this now.

 :star: <q>_I think you did a great job with this challenge!
 I like that you used sass it_<q>
 :star: <q>_Overall, nice job it looks pretty good!_<q>